norman/friendly_id/Guide.md

 For models that don't use slugs, this will make FriendlyId skip all its validations when the friendly_id text is `nil`.
 This can be useful, for example, if you wish to add the friendly_id value in an `:after_save` callback.

+For non-slugged models, if you simply wish to skip friendly_ids's validations for some reason, you can override the `skip_friendly_id_validations` method.
+Note that this method is **not** used by slugged models.

 ## Scoped Slugs